 This is the best butternut squash soup recipe with the perfect blend of herbs and spices, nice and creamy, easy to make, plus you can freeze the leftovers.

-Easy Butternut Squash Soup - My Favorite Way
+Easy Butternut Squash Soup Recipe - My Favorite Way

 My butternut squash soup recipe is filled with a select blend of spices and fresh herbs that compliment the natural sweetness of the butternut squash.

-Butternut squash has a nutty taste and soft consistency when cooked, making it perfect for soups.
+Butternut squash has a nutty taste and soft consistency when cooked, making it perfect for soup season.

 I cook it down with lots of onion, celery, garlic, and peppers, then simmer it in stock, herbs, and spices, until the entire pot is tender and brimming with flavor.